 — Published: October/November 2011

 Got a boat but no crew?
 Consider joining a club to set you up.
 No, no, not like that!

 Tips for creating a successful boating partnership making the dream as much theirs as it is yours

-Here are 10 boat-friendly American communities — from sleepy to hopping — to get your imagination fired up
+Here are 10 boat-friendly American communities from sleepy to vibrate to live in your retirement years

 BoatUS Magazine Is A Benefit Of BoatUS Membership